green-ecolution/green-ecolution-frontend/README.md

 This project makes use of React working in Vite with HMR and .ESLint rules.
 For further information refer to [React + TypeScript + Vite](https://github.com/fresh-app/fresh-vite-app-react-ts)

+This project also uses Git-Flow.
+The main branch stores the official release history while the develop branch serves as an integration branch for features and fixes.
+For further information refer to [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)

 ## Local development

 ### Requirements